aforembs/MP-CITDSE/README.md

 All structure calculation files can be found in the dat directory.\
 Most of the data is stored in the HDF5 format.

+## References
+[1] Bachau H, Cormier E, Decleva P, Hansen JE, Martín F. Applications of
+    B-splines in atomic and molecular physics.
+Reports on progress in physics.
+    2001 Nov 19;64(12):1815.

+[2] H. T. Johansson and C. Forssén, Fast and Accurate Evaluation of Wigner 3j,
+    6j, and 9j Symbols Using Prime Factorization and Multiword Integer Arithmetic, SIAM J. Sci.
+Comput., 38(1) (2016), A376-A384.

+## Cite as (Add once published)